rulamon/100-days-of-code/log.md

 **Today's progress**: Worked on the random quote machine.
 Changed the idea to a random jazz quote machine, created an array of over a hundred jazz quote objects.
 Limited the use of JQuery to where it was necessary and avoided repeated code by creating a method on Array.prototype to generate a random quote object.
 Also switched from codepen to Sublime Text 3 and Chrome.

 1.[Random Quote Machine on GitHub] (https://github.com/rulamon/fcc-random-quote-machine)

+### Day 64: January 7, Monday

+**Today's progress**: Worked on the random quote machine.
+Used flexbox for centering, learned css transitions and jquery fadein and fadeout.

+1.[Random Quote Machine on GitHub] (https://github.com/rulamon/fcc-random-quote-machine)